Boise State University

 "A literature review is an account of what has been published on a topic by accredited scholars and researchers.
 Occasionally you will be asked to write one as a separate assignment (sometimes in the form of an annotated bibliography...), but more often it is part of the introduction to an essay, research report, or thesis.
 In writing the literature review, your purpose is to convey to your reader what knowledge and ideas have been established on a topic, and what their strengths and weaknesses are.
 As a piece of writing, the literature review must be defined by a guiding concept (e.g., your research objective, the problem or issue you are discussing, or your argumentative thesis).
 It is not just a descriptive list of the material available, or a set of summaries."

-Simply put, honing your ability to efficiently locate quality information will save you time in the long run.
-For example, instead of fumbling around on the Internet, a skilled researcher is able to identify and navigate the academic and authoritative information sources in their field.
+Honing your ability to efficiently locate quality information will save you time in the long run.
+A skilled researcher is able to identify and navigate the academic and authoritative information sources in their field.

 After working through the six steps in this guide, you will have the foundational skills to: